sunpy/ndcube/docs/extending_ndcube.rst

 Doing this will make your life easier, by being able to reuse functionality designed for all different types of ndcube classes.
 For instance if your class has a special property ``.info`` it would not automatically be carried through operations such as slicing and reprojecting, you would need to customise all these operations.
 If instead you put an ``info`` key in the ``meta`` dictionary it would automatically be copied through the appropriate operations.

+If your subclass does have custom attributes you need to propagate through methods and functions, you will probably need to overload these methods in your subclass.
+On `.NDCube` the only method which returns another instance of your subclass is currently `~.NDCube.reproject_to`.

 Customising the visualisation